Nothoon/MARS-LE-MUSIC/README.md

 ---
 The example programs are stored in `MusicAssemblyEx1.asm`, `MusicAssemblyEx2.asm`, and `MusicAssembly3.asm` respectively.

-To run them open the file in `Mars.jar` choose `Music Assembly` for you language and assemble and run
+To run them open the file in `Mars.jar` choose `Music Assembly` for your language and assemble then run.

 ### Pitch Midi Table
 ---